Combat Groups of the Working Class: Ranks

 There were a series of badges as well as service and merit medals awarded to KdA members.
 The KdA also wore distinctive red rank insignia on the right arm of their uniforms.

 Honour gifts to the commanders of the fighting groups

 Honour gifts to the commanders of the fighting groups of the working class were testimonies of social honor in the German Democratic Republic.

 Oath

 The oath of the Kampfgruppen der Arbeiterklasse stated:

 International deployment

 There are indications that the KdA was involved in East German military aid to communist movements and governments in Africa.
-On May 23, 1980, Radio Brazzaville reported the visit of a KdA delegation in Brazzaville, Republic of Congo, announcing they were willing to train Congolese people's militiamen in East Germany as well and supply them with equipment.
+On May 23, 1980, Radio Brazzaville reported the visit of a KdA delegation in Brazzaville, People's Republic of the Congo, announcing they were willing to train Congolese people's militiamen in East Germany as well and supply them with equipment.
 Author Gunter Holzessig reports in that context, that the Congolese People's Militia commander Michel Ngakala was present at a KdA-event in East Germany in 1982.